Interpretable Analytic Calabi-Yau Metrics via Symbolic Distillation: Multi-Seed Ensemble Validation: Feature Robustness

+Within the ensemble, the highest held-out accuracy in the rerun is $R^2 = 0.9991$.
+That model uses a more compact logarithmic-rational structure built from the same invariant pair $(p_2,\sigma_3)$.

-However, for interpretability, we use the representative \textbf{five-term structure} (Eq.~\ref{eq:main}), which achieves $R^2 = 0.9994$ with clear physical meaning for each term.
-This choice prioritizes \textit{explainability} over marginal accuracy gains ($\Delta R^2 = 0.0005$), consistent with the paper's emphasis on symbolic understanding.
+For interpretability, however, we use the representative \textbf{five-term structure} (Eq.~\ref{eq:main}), which achieves discovery-cloud $R^2 = 0.9994$ in a form whose terms can be inspected individually.
+This choice prioritizes \textit{explainability} over marginal accuracy gains, consistent with the paper's emphasis on symbolic understanding.

-\textbf{Key Insight:} Both Eq.~\ref{eq:main} and Eq.~\ref{eq:seed2} encode the same essential features $\{p_2, \sigma_3\}$---their structural diversity is itself evidence that these features are \textit{necessary} for accurate approximation, while many \textit{equivalent functional forms} exist.
-The discovery of multiple high-accuracy expressions strengthens, rather than weakens, our core finding: geometric constraints select essential features, but permit representational flexibility.
+\textbf{Interpretation:} Both the representative five-term scaffold and the best held-out ensemble member use the same invariant pair $(p_2, \sigma_3)$.
+They differ only in the specific rational-polynomial structure.
+This convergence on a common invariant set across structurally diverse formulas provides additional evidence that the teacher observable is already close to two-dimensional within the tested feature space.